ISAIAH

 CHAPTER 43

-4. From all over the world.
+4. Gods people will come from all over the world.

 CHAPTER 44